About the programme

 The 2018 programme is now open for entry.
 Download the entry form here.
 The entry deadline is Friday 17th August 2018.

 As a leader in medical retina, the Ophthalmology Honours reflect the mission of Bayer to support science for better lives and to enhance patient care and experience by facilitating best practice sharing within the ophthalmology community.

 This programme demonstrates Bayer’s commitment to transforming lives by supporting the implementation of multi-disciplinary and innovative working in the NHS, resulting in tangible benefits for patients and advancements in ophthalmology care.

 Who can enter?

 Entry is open to anyone working in the field of ophthalmology in the UK.
 Submissions and / or nominations are welcome from healthcare professionals, non-clinical staff, charities, patient associations, volunteers, patients, etc.*

-The judges are looking for entries into the awards to demonstrate, for example:
+The expert panel is looking for entries that demonstrate, for example:

 - Clearly identified aims, objectives and evidence of outcomes